This post may contain affiliate links and ads. Read our disclosure policy here.

 We enjoyed our ride and before we knew it, were pulling back into the station.
 We ate some tasty lunches from the cafe and then had some time to wander around.
 After exploring the shops, Lily Bean and Biker Bob took a ride on this tiny Cagney steam train- how cute is that?

-The Strasburg Railroad offers several options for riders: coach, first-class, open air or the dining car.
+The Strasburg Railroad offers several options for riders: first-class, coach/open air or the dining car.

 In addition to the traditional railroad trip, Strasburg Railroad has various themed events that run throughout the year (ticket prices vary by event- you can find more info here).
-Events still available for this (2010) year:

-Wine & Cheese Train – Offered April – November
+- Wine & Cheese Train Rides

-This ride was definitely appropriate for any age bracket- young and old.
+Our coach/open air standard train ride was definitely appropriate for any age bracket- young and old.
 Let’s face it- there’s just something fun and exciting about trains!

 Want to check out the Strasburg Railroad with your fam?
-Tickets start at just $7 for kids, $14 for adults.
+Tickets start at $16 for kids, $24 for adults.